Get A Free Legal Consultation

 In law school, Philip was elected to the Advanced Mock Trial Team and represented the School of Law in trial competitions across the country.
 Philip also received the CALI Academic Excellence Award for receiving the highest grade in trial advocacy.

-Philip has been a member of the Missouri Bar since 2013 and the Illinois Bar since 2014.
-He has first-chair trial experience and is admitted to the United States District Courts for the Northern, Central and Southern District of Illinois.
+Philip has been a member of the Missouri Bar since 2013, Illinois Bar since 2014, New York Bar since 2021, and Louisiana Bar since 2021.
+He has first-chair trial experience and is admitted to the United States District Courts for the Northern, Central, and Southern District of Illinois.

 “The thing that drove me to go to law school — and continues to motivate me as a practicing lawyer — is helping people,” Philip said.
 “To meet a client, forge a personal relationship with that person and their family, and be in a position to ultimately help them at the end of the day is incredibly gratifying.”